 N.D.
 Cent.
-Code § 12.1-06.1-02 (Leading a criminal association) states in subsection (1), a.
+Code § 12.1-06.1-02(1) (Leading a criminal association) states, a.
 Intentionally organizing, managing, directing, supervising, or financing a criminal association.b.
 Knowingly inciting or inducing others to engage in violence or intimidation to promote or further the criminal objectives of a criminal association.

-1. A person is guilty of an offense by any of the following:
+A person is guilty of an offense by any of the following: